Sidebar Site Navigation

 3750.
 Surveying Evidence and Procedures for Boundary Location.
 2. A practical and working guide to understanding survey evidence and the laws of boundary location for efficient, accurate boundary determination.
 This material aids in the elimination of errors in location of land boundaries.
 The surveyor's liability and statutes of limitations are explored in depth.
 Also included are discussions of the surveyor's role in court.
 Normally offered only through the Outreach School.
 Prerequisite: CE 2070 or equivalent.

 3760.
 Applied Least Squares Adjustments.
 4. The use of applied statistics in land surveying, error propagation in polygon and link traverses, discussion of positional tolerances and an introduction to least squares adjustments using StarNet and VectorNT software.
 Prerequisite: CE 3720.

 3900 .
-Engineering Economics and Professional Ethics.
-3. A study of decision making based on economic criteria.
+Engineering Economics and Decision Making.
+3. A study of decision making with an emphasis on economic criteria.
 Includes time value of money, present value, annual value and rate of return methods; incremental graphics, depreciation methods, income tax evaluations; replacement and sensitivity analysis; and governmental financing.
-A review of social and professional ethics.
-Includes the engineer in society, business and profession with case studies of professional responsibility and ethics decisions.
+Evaluation of risk and uncertainty in decision making also covered.
 Prerequisite: junior standing.

 4100.
 Civil Engineering Applications in GIS.
 3. Concepts of Geographic Information Systems, the methods and software used to implement them, and their applications to solve civil engineering problems.
 Prerequisites: CE 2070 and senior standing.